-More than a decade of research has investigated the relationship between young peoples' erotophobia/erotophilia and their likelihood of engaging in pregnancy and STD/HIV preventive behaviors.
+philia and their likelihood of engaging in pregnancy and STD/HIV preventive behaviors.
 Erotophobia has been found to interfere with the performance of each pregnancy and STD/HIV preventive behavior studied.
-It inhibits the self admission of upcoming sexual activity and the need for preventive action;37 the learning of information relevant to sex-related prevention;^{36,38,39,40,41} communication with others about sexuality;42 performance of public sex-related preventive acts, such as the utilization of a contraception clinic;^{35,43} and the consistent use of contraception by both females and males.^{42,43}
+It inhibits the self admission of upcoming sexual activity and the need for preventive action;37 the learning of information relevant to sex-related prevention;^{36,39,39,40,41} communication with others about sexuality;42 performance of public sex-related preventive acts, such as the utilization of a contraception clinic;^{35,43} and the consistent use of contraception by both females and males.^{42,43}